UV coating: Ultraviolet coating of wood

-Ultraviolet printing of aluminum beverage cans
+Ultraviolet printing of aluminium beverage cans

-When the aluminum cans are formed, they are washed and cleaned.
+When the aluminium cans are formed, they are washed and cleaned.
 A special coating also is applied on the inside of the can.
 On the printing press up to 6 different ink rollers supply the colors that coat the printing plates.
 (Similar process compared to offset lithography).
 After making contact with the rubber blanket, the can has a complete negative image per color.
 The process is considered wet on wet ink.
 After going through each color on the rotary belt, the final image is formed and a special coating is applied to each can to protect the can/colors from wear and tear.
 The completed cans are sent to the UV oven, that operate over 100 F and contains between six and eight 300 watt/inch UV lamps.
 Both inside and outside of the can are exposed to the light to ensure proper ink curing.